Petar2207/About-me-/README.md

 ## Projects

 - **To-Do List Application:**
-  A Python-based application for managing tasks efficiently, offering features like task categorization, prioritization, and progress tracking.
+  A simple Python-based application for managing tasks efficiently.

 - **Web Spider:**
   A script designed to crawl and scrape data from web pages, gathering and processing useful information.